 Parameter FY 2023 FY 2022

-- Fotal Waste generated (in metric tonnes)
+Total Waste generated (in metric tonnes)

 Plastic waste (A)

 E-waste (B) The Company generates very low

-Bio-medical waste (C) [-] quantities of non-hazardous waste - which is disposed off through •
+Bio-medical waste (C) • quantities of non-hazardous waste which is disposed off through

 Construction and demolition waste (D) authorized vendors.
 No hazardous

-Battery waste (E) waste is generated at any of the
+Battery waste (E) waste is generated at any of the waste is generated at any of the

 Radioactive waste (F) offices.
 All e-waste is disposed off

 Other Hazardous waste.
 Please specify, if any.
-(G) - through CPCB authorized vendors. through CPCB authorized vendors.
+(G) through CPCB authorized vendors. through CPCB authorized vendors.

 Other Non-hazardous waste generated (H).
 Please specify, if any.
 (Break-up by composition i.e. by materials relevant to the sector) -

 Total (A+B + C + D + E + F + G + H) - -

-For each category of waste gener ated, total waste recovered through rec operations (in metric tonnes) cycling, re-using or other recovery
+For each category of waste gener ated, total waste recovered through recoperations (in metric tonnes) cycling, re-using or other recovery

 Category of waste

 (i) Recycled

-(ii) Re-used
+(ii) Re-used Nh -Pkl-

 (iii) Other recovery operations - Not ap plicable

 Total

 For each category of waste generated, total waste disposed by nature of dispo sal method (in metric tonnes)

 Category of waste

 (i) Incineration

 (ii) Landfilling Not ap plicable

 (iii) Other disposal operations

 Total